jpineault22/simple-metroidvania/README.md

 [And this has most of the logic behind the player character.](/SimpleMetroidvania/Assets/Scripts/Player/PlayerController.cs)

 ### Known bugs
-- The SaveSpot Wwise event plays correctly on its first load, then when entering a map with a save spot for the second time, the sound is not spatialized/positioned correctly.
 - When standing on a unit-wide ground, the player is too large and both ground checks do not detect the ground, making it impossible to jump.
 (When I start creating real maps, the ground will likely always be at least as wide as the player, so this shouldn't matter.
 If I decide otherwise, I will have to fix this.)

 ### Next things to implement